fandemonium/fungene_pipeline/README.md

 * Download the RDPTools and Fungene Pipeline scripts into your local directory.
 * Make the directory `output_dir`.
 This directory should be empty before you start the script.
 * Make an options file.
-You can use one of the example files as a template; just make sure to adjust the paths accordingly.
+You can use one of the example files as a template; just make sure to adjust the paths (full path required) accordingly.
 The file should be in the following format

     ```
     gene_name